-A Letter of Intent (LOI) (maximum three pages) for a Theme Partnership project should be developed jointly by the proposed theme partners using the guidelines in Appendix A. LOIs must be submitted by email to picstheme@uvic.ca before 14 February 2020 (5 p.m.
+A Letter of Intent (LOI) (maximum three pages) for a Theme Partnership project should be developed jointly by the proposed theme partners (researchers and solution seekers) using the guidelines in Appendix A. LOIs must be submitted by email to picstheme@uvic.ca before November 15th, 2021 (11:59 p.m.
 PST).
 Applicants are encouraged to contact PICS staff through picstheme@uvic.ca to discuss their project intention before submitting a LOI.
 PICS staff may provide some guidance at that time to increase alignment of the LOI with the goals of the Theme Partnership program.
 Three to four LOIs will be chosen for advancement to full proposal stage based on PICS selection criteria and a consideration of the diversity in PICS' research portfolio.
-Notification of LOI adjudication decisions is anticipated by 13 March 2020.
+Notification of LOI adjudication decisions is anticipated by mid-December 2021.